odin-delrio/odindelrio.com/content/post/rx-concat-map-eager.md

 N seconds to complete the request...

 The fact that the concatMap is executed sequentially is useful if your are performing write operations.
-For our case, in which we are only reading, we can assume do all the job at the same time.
+For our case, in which we are only reading, we can assume to do all the job at the same time.

 #### flatMap and manual ordering
 When I did this the first time, I was using RxJava 1 (RxJava 2 was not released), so, no other options existed and I